From 1st January 2021 the rules has changed for EU citizens visiting, working or studying in the UK.!

 How to calculate monthly rent from weekly amount: Multiply (x) the weekly rent by 52 (number of weeks in a year) and then divide this by 12 (number of months in a year).
 For example if your weekly rent is £200 then £200 x 52 = £10400 divided by 12 = £866.67

-If you are unemployed or if you are a student then you will might need a Guarantor.
-You might also need a Guarantor if your monthly income is not 2.5 – 3 times more than the monthly rent.
-For example if your rent was £500 per calendar month, you would need to earn about £1500 per month (before tax).
+If you are unemployed or if you are a student or your monthly income is not 2.5 – 3 times more than the monthly rent, then you might need a Guarantor who would cover your rent and other costs if necessary.
+A guarantor would also need to prove their income before acceptance.

 Both you and the landlord will sign a tenancy agreement.
-The contract usually lasts 6 months and can be renewed or continued after this period of time.
-When the contract expires the landlord or agency can raise the rent, also you can be charged an administrative fee for each contract renewal.
+The contract usually is for 6 months and can be renewed or continued after this period of time.
+When the contract expires the landlord or agency could raise the rent, also you could be charged an administrative fee for each contract renewal.
 It is advisable to sign a longer term contract, so the rent rise and fees can be avoided.

 Read more about rental contracts and deposit in London here.